NJ Transit meets federal deadline for rail braking system

 New Jersey Transit announced Friday it has completed installation and implementation of a federally required emergency braking system, two weeks before a national deadline that had raised the specter of steep fines and potentially crippling disruptions to train service between New Jersey and New York City.

-Officials at the nation’s largest statewide transit system appeared at a noon news conference at a maintenance yard in Kearny with Gov. Phil Murphy and representatives of Amtrak and the Federal Railroad Administration.

-NJ Transit officials had insisted over the last several months that they would meet the deadline, even as the FRA released quarterly updates targeting NJ Transit as one of the few rail systems in the country in jeopardy of missing the cutoff.
+NJ Transit officials had insisted over the last several months that they would meet the deadline, even as federal regulators released quarterly updates targeting NJ Transit as one of the few rail systems in the country in jeopardy of missing the cutoff.

+At a news conference with Gov. Phil Murphy and federal railroad representatives on Friday, NJ Transit CEO Kevin Corbett called it “nothing less than a Herculean effort” given that roughly 12% of the work had been completed when he arrived in early 2018.

+Software and hardware had to be installed by the end of that year on hundreds of locomotives and nearly 400 miles (644 kilometers) of track covering 12 rail lines that serve more than 100 towns.

-NJ Transit could have faced fines of more than $25,000 per day if it didn’t meet the deadline, and potentially be barred from running trains on tracks operated by Amtrak, which includes the heavily traveled corridor between Trenton and New York.
+NJ Transit could have faced fines of more than $25,000 per day if it didn’t meet the 2020 deadline for testing and implementing the system, and potentially be barred from running trains on tracks operated by Amtrak, which includes the heavily traveled corridor between Trenton and New York.

-Earlier in the week, NJ Transit CEO Kevin Corbett told reporters if the process wasn’t completed in time, “you’ll be talking to a new CEO.”
+Earlier in the week, Corbett told reporters if the process wasn’t completed in time, “you’ll be talking to a new CEO.”

 Positive train control is a computerized system that can automatically slow a train if an engineer is incapacitated or if a signal malfunctions.
 A 2008 commuter rail crash in California that killed 25 people helped give urgency to the matter, but the National Transportation Safety Board, which investigates train accidents, had been advocating for the system for decades for all commuter and freight railroads.